ArturGazizov/typescriptreactexpress/README.md

 9.14-9.15 react with typescript

 9.16-9.27
-show and add patients, show and ad to them 3 different kinds of entries
+show and add patients, show and add to them 3 different kinds of entries

 react context holds state in it, made of useReducer react hook, Formik, semantic-ui-react components, react routes, routes, services, express endpoints ,typescript